What is vascular dementia?

 Symptoms of vascular dementia may develop slowly.
 Or they may develop after a stroke or major surgery, such as heart bypass surgery or abdominal surgery.

 Dementia and other related diseases and conditions are hard to tell apart because they share similar symptoms.
-Although vascular dementia is caused by problems with blood flow to the brain, this blood flow problem can develop in different ways.
+Vascular dementia is caused by problems with blood flow to the brain.
+But this blood flow problem can develop in different ways.
 Examples of vascular dementia include:

 Mixed dementia.
 This type occurs when symptoms of both vascular dementia and Alzheimer exist.

 Multi-infarct dementia.
-This occurs after repeated small, often "silent," blockages affect blood flow to a certain part of the brain.
-The changes that occur after each blockage may not be apparent, but over time, the combined effect starts to cause symptoms.
+This occurs after repeated small, often "silent," blockages affect blood flow to certain parts of the brain.
+The changes that occur after each blockage may not be apparent.
+But over time, the combined effect starts to cause symptoms.
 This is also called vascular cognitive impairment.

 Researchers think that vascular dementia will become more common in the next few decades because:

-Vascular dementia is generally caused by conditions that occur most often in older people, such as atherosclerosis (hardening of the arteries), heart disease, and stroke.
+Vascular dementia is generally caused by conditions that occur most often in older people.
+These include hardening of the arteries (atherosclerosis), heart disease, and stroke.

-The number of people older than 65 years is growing.
+The number of people older than age 65 is growing.

-People are living longer with chronic diseases, such as heart disease and diabetes.
+People are living longer with long-term (chronic) diseases, such as heart disease and diabetes.